waynlaw/candlelight/README.md

 # Alcatraz

-To working with realm, You have to install Alcatraz.
+To install the realm plugin, You have to install Alcatraz.
 For people who don't know what is Alcatraz, it’s a very simple and useful open source package manager to automatically install plugins, templates, or colors in Xcode without making your hands dirty with manual configurations.

 ## installation